 Postgres Enterprise Manager - Overview¶

-Postgres Enterprise Manager (PEM) consists of components that provide management and analytical functionality:
+Postgres Enterprise Manager (PEM) consists of components that provide the management and analytical features of PEM:

 - PEM Server: The PEM server is used as the data repository for monitoring data and as a server to which both agents and clients connect.
 The PEM server consists of an instance of PostgreSQL, an associated database for storage of monitoring data, and a server that provides web services.